Canon VB-610VE IP Camera Review

 If you turn on backlight compensation, the camera will try to adjust to the darker part of the scene so you can see the object in the foreground, but the background will appear washed out.

-If you want to see the objects in foreground as well as the objects in the background you need to use the Shade Control function.
+If you want to see the objects in the foreground as well as the objects in the background you need to use the Shade Control function.
 There are various levels of adjustment from 1 to 9 (strong).
 The higher the number the more you can see, but it does introduce some noise in the picture.

-The Canon VB-610VE is a good camera with powerful setup controls that allow you to adjust the position of the camera and lens after it has been installed (pan, tilt and zoom), but the configuration and setup tools are confusing and difficult to use.
+The Canon VB-610VE is a good camera with powerful setup controls that allow you to adjust the position of the camera and lens after it has been installed (pan, tilt, and zoom), but the configuration and setup tools are confusing and difficult to use.
 The video performance was good but not as good as the Axis and Sony cameras.
-The camera includes some advanced features such as missing object, left object and other video analytic functions.
+The camera includes some advanced features such as missing object, left object, and other video analytic functions.
 The indoor camera is priced at MSRP $1299 and the outdoor version lists at $1569.